DogFingerStudios/saintaveline/README.md

 ### Backstory

-**Saint Aveline** is a tense survival experience set on the island of Saint Aveline, in the fictional world [Yanorr](https://github.com/DogFingerStudios/Yanorra).
-Saint Aveline is a small island in the nation of Duvessa where a civil has been raging for years.
-Until now, the island has been relatively untouched by the war, but that changes when a militant faction known as the **Sombra-Qhari Guerrillas** invades the island, forcing the local population to flee or fight for their lives.
+**Saint Aveline** is a tense survival experience set in the world of [Yanorra](https://github.com/DogFingerStudios/Yanorra).
+On the island of Saint Aveline—once a quiet refuge off Duvessa’s coast—war has arrived.
+As the mainland burns in civil conflict between the authoritarian **Dornish Order** and the insurgent **Sombra-Qhari Guerrillas**, the island’s fragile peace collapses overnight.

-Players take on the role of a father trying to escape the island with his wife, son and the grandfather.
-The family must navigate through athe war-torn streets, avoiding enemy patrols, managing limited resources, and making difficult decisions that will impact their survival.
+Players take the role of a father struggling to escape the siege with his wife, children, and elderly father.
+Trapped amid the occupation, the family must navigate shattered streets, scarce resources, and impossible moral choices.
+Every decision carries weight—each mistake could cost a life.

 ### Key Features:
 - First-Person ↔ Third-Person toggle